Bayou Vista Garden Club

 November, 2014 -- "Fab Frugal Frame Finishes"

-Club November "Make 'n Take" Program
+Bayou Vista Garden Club November "Make 'n Take" Program

 "Fab Frugal Frame Finishes" was the "Make 'n Take" program presented by BVGC member Kim Alcina.
 Alcina guided members through a distressing technique as members painted recycled picture frames.
 Members made chalk paint by mixing plaster of Paris, water-based paint, and water.
 Projects also required light sanding and waxing for the distressed finish.
 Several sample projects completed by Alcina were displayed.
 Alcina has taken an interior decorating correspondence course and has always enjoyed crafts.
 She has turned her current upcycling projects into a perfect hobby by painting furniture and repurposing her unique "finds."
 Alcina created a Facebook page, "Pieces of Salvation."